MalmoUniversity-DA366A/calvin-arduino/documents/Setting up GoogleTest.md

 for develop Arduino library.
 It will focus on a already existing project and the Arduino Due board.

+This guide is based on [Ole Bakstad](http://dibon.net/2013/04/getting-started-with-gtest-in-eclipse-juno-under-mac-os/) guide.

 ###Step 1
-The guide is based on [Ole Bakstad](https://github.com/jgm/pandoc/releases/tag/1.15.0.6) guide.

 First install the test runner as explained above.